-Is It Legal To Use A VPN To Get Cheaper Flights
+Is It Legal To Use A VPN To Get Cheap Flights

-Yes, what we know is that using a VPN to book cheaper flights is an absolutely legal practice.
+Using a VPN to get cheaper flights is an absolutely legal practice.

 First of all, there are no international or domestic laws that could prohibit you from doing so.